| EJF Home | Join the EJF | Comments? | Get EJF newsletter | Newsletters |

 These commissions consider responses to anonymous surveys sent to attorneys and non-attorneys who had been in the judges courtroom, unannounced courtroom visitations by commission members, a self-evaluation, a personal interview with the judge, and other information in reaching their recommendation for each judge.

-If a judge is retained after their initial evaluation, which occurs approximately two years after taking the bench, preliminary surveys of a judge's performance are taken three years and one year before they stand for retention again, plus another survey the year in which they will go before voters and on which the commission will base its final recommendation.
+If a judge is retained after their initial evaluation, which occurs approximately two years after taking the bench, preliminary surveys of a judge's performance are taken three years and one year before they stand for retention again, plus another survey during the year in which they will go before voters and on which the commission will base its final recommendation.
 So long as they remain on the bench that process is repeated each time they stand for retention.

 In practice these judicial commissions very rarely reach any recommendation about a judge except “Retain.”
 Judicial performance evaluations are on the web from 1990 through 2022.
 In those thirty-two years roughly 2,000 judges have been evaluated yet only nine (9) have been rated “Do Not Retain” that I am aware of.